-With concentrations available in professional chemistry, pre-med and pre-dental, pre-pharmacy and biochemistry, Nicholls State University is an ideal place to learn chemistry with its outstanding faculty and modern facilities.
+With concentrations available in professional chemistry, pre-med and pre-dental, pre-pharmacy, biochemistry and chemistry education, Nicholls State University is an ideal place to learn chemistry with its outstanding faculty and modern facilities.
 Undergraduate students participate in research with faculty, co-author papers, and present research at conferences.
-The program prepares students to work as chemists, doctors, dentists, pharmacists and biochemists.
+The program prepares students to work as chemists, doctors, dentists, teachers, pharmacists, and biochemists.
 Nicholls chemistry graduates are regularly accepted to graduate school and are highly sought after on the job market.

 Thanks to Nicholls Chemistry, I was able to spend the summer in Russia studying microorganisms in permafrost, as part of a competitive undergraduate research program.
 It has given me experience and made me see what direction I want to go in after undergrad.